 As service began, Sabrina stomped in squawking that the truffles had ‘too strong’ of a jasmine flavor and were unservable.
 Thankfully, where Sabrina was lacking in the ‘fun co-worker’ category, my chef made up for in spades.
 She curtly told the manager that the truffles were fine, that it was too late to make more and, anyway, that they were FREE for god’s sake, and that, basically, she could shove off and go do her REAL job, which was bossing around and degrading the servers, not us.

-The pot de creme recipe I use is adapted from Cook’s.
+The pot de creme recipe I use is adapted from Cook’s Illustrated.
 It is all done on the stovetop and is as easy as making a creme anglaise and whisking in some chocolate (no tricksy baking pans filled with hot water).
 I steeped some rosemary sprigs in the dairy first, then topped the chilled custards with unsweetened whipped cream, a drizzle of fruity olive oil and some flecks of Malden salt.
-The resulting dessert is richly intriguing, guaranteed to please the most discerning of palettes.
+The resulting dessert is richly intriguing, guaranteed to please the most discerning of palates.
 (Although probably not Sabrina’s.)

 For a more classic pot de creme, simply omit the rosemary and splash in a bit of vanilla or coffee extract to the finished custard instead, and serve with whipped cream and chocolate shavings.
 Just about anything goes with chocolate, though, so feel free to go crazy with your own wild flavorings.
 Some options could be: